 Heavy smokers experience sadness after quitting.
 A study suggests this may be because early withdrawal leads to an increase in the mood-related brain protein monoamine oxidase A (MAO-A).
+Don’t let feeling sad make you want to quit when it comes to stopping smoking.

 But could it be possible that people who smoke do so because they feel sad and smoking helps them to not feel their sadness so when they quit they actually get to feel where they are at?